raganwald/raganwald.github.com/creative-works.md

 earlyyears: ["2009", "2008", "2007", "2006", "2005", "2004"]
 ---

-_Note: If you are interested in being notified when I publish new programming-specific essays, or wish to discuss any of my creative works online, please follow <a rel="me" href="https://functional.cafe/@raganwald">@raganwald@functional.cafe<a/>.
-No hobbies, careering, or social commentary._
+<em>Note: If you are interested in being notified when I publish new programming-specific essays, or wish to discuss any of my creative works online, please follow <a rel="me" href="https://functional.cafe/@raganwald">@raganwald@functional.cafe<a/>.
+No hobbies, careering, or social commentary.</em>

 ## Recent